-If you have received a COVID-19 vaccine, you might still be eligible for Regen-CoV monoclonal antibody therapy.
-Wait 90 days after the Regen-CoV treatment and consult a health care professional before getting a Covid-19 vaccine.
+If you have received a COVID-19 vaccine, you might still be eligible for monoclonal antibody therapy.
+Wait 90 days after the treatment and consult a health care professional before getting a Covid-19 vaccine.
 If you are unsure if you qualify, check in online now and speak with a health care provider.

-At this time, our Regen-CoV treatment is covered by most insurance plans and for those who are uninsured.
+At this time, our treatment is covered by most insurance plans and for those who are uninsured.
 Before any treatment occurs, one of the staff members will let you know if you have any deductibles or fees.
 To see a complete list of our insurance partners, click here.